-Poonam: When did you start thinking about MBA?
+Poonam: When did you start thinking about an MBA?
 Why now?
 What are your career goals?

 Poonam: You applied to 5 schools and were accepted into three (Boston Questrom, Smith- Maryland, Carlson- Minnesota) with scholarships?
 You finally decided in favor of Maryland.
 Why?

-Tanay: I had $30,000 each year at Questrom, a half tuition scholarship each year at Carlson and a first year waiver and GA at Smith.
+Tanay: I had $30,000 each year at Questrom, a half-tuition scholarship each year at Carlson, and a first-year waiver and GA at Smith.
 While making my decision, I didn’t look at rankings.
-I based it on my interactions with alumni, location of the school, and my post MBA goal.
+I based it on my interactions with alumni, the location of the school, and my post-MBA goal.
 And in these three aspects, Smith stood out for me and felt like the best fit.
 From a financial point of view also it made sense.
-Even though the other offers were equally good or even better, I valued being completely free from a financial burden in the first year more than having scholarship split across two years, as I would be getting used to life in a new country.
+Even though the other offers were equally good or even better, I valued being completely free from a financial burden in the first year more than having a scholarship split across two years, as I would be getting used to living in a new country.
 I also know I can convert a GA in the 2nd year easier with a GA in the first year.
 Also, an internship in the summer would further ease the financial burden for the 2nd year.

 Poonam: Looking back, what was the most challenging aspect of the school admissions process?
 How did you approach that challenge and overcome it?
 How would you advise other MBA applicants, especially re-applicants, who are facing similar challenges?

-Poonam What are your favorite non-school books?
-What are you hobbies?
+Poonam: What is your favorite non-school books?
+What are your hobbies?

 Tanay: I am not really into reading books.
 I am a musician and play the guitar.
 I was in a band earlier called Hybrid Octave.
 On the weekends, I also help teach kids how to play the instrument.
 Apart from music, I also play a lot of sports.
 I like working out at the gym and kind of turned into a fitness freak after losing 15 kgs last year.

 Poonam: Thank you, Tanay for sharing your story with us.
-Good luck on your Maryland experience and your future career.
+Good luck with your Maryland experience and your future career.